NNPDF/nnpdf/doc/sphinx/source/vp/customplots.rst

 --------------------------------------

-In some situations the requirements for a given plot are rather esoteric and there is no way to add the functionality to the code in an economically.
-In such cases, external code can be used to.
+In some situations the requirements for a given plot are rather esoteric and there is no way to add the functionality to the code economically.
+In such cases, external code can be used.
 Even so, consider upstreaming as much of the functionality as possible, to get the benefits discussed above.

-There are two ways to take advantage of resource produced using the ``validphys`` execution model to process the further.
+There are two ways to take advantage of resources produced using the ``validphys`` execution model to process them further.

    * Using the API: It is possible to get some data from ``validphys`` using the :ref:`validphys API <vpapi>` and then use it in a script.
 This affords maximum flexibility, as the script can do anything.
 In exchange runcard based input processing or structured output folders aren't readily available.
-Prefer this option for very small project or when the task doesn't fit the execution model of ``validphys`` for some reason.
+Prefer this option for a very small project or when the task doesn't fit the execution model of ``validphys`` for some reason.

    * Using extra modules: Additional Python modules or files can be passed to ``validphys`` using the ``--extra-modules`` (or ``-x``) flag.
 The functions in these modules then act ``validphys`` providers and can take resources from ``validpys`` as input.
-This approach allows using immediately using runcards or the default styles.
+This approach allows the immediate use of runcards or the default styles.
 One limitation is that there is currently no way of adding production rules or parsers in this way.
 Prefer this for actions that are too difficult to upstream to ``validphys``, but should work as if they were internal.
 A minimal example